Your source for fun, free games-services-software

 Perl Scripts Frequently Asked Questions are some solutions for common problems that webmasters encounter when installing Perl Scripts.
 A quick reference to help you with your installation and setup.

 We provide these FAQs about Perl Scripts as part of our technical support for our scripts.
-Please consult the information below as a quick reference to help you with your installation and setup.
+Please consult the following information as a quick reference to help you with your setup and installation.

 Our Perl Scripts FAQs

 - We coded them to use Perl 5

 - We need the ability to have and run scripts from a cgi-bin directory.

 - The scripts were generally written for Unix and Linux servers.

 - The scripts use forms for the users to input their information.

 - You need an FTP program to upload and one like Filezilla or WinSCP to change the scripts' permissions to make them executable.

 - You need to know both your paths to Perl and Sendmail.

 - General FAQs